3BenLee/Algorithm-cli/ReadMe.md

 ## Usage

-When you want to create a new boilerplate inside of your parent directory to solve a new challenge simply run the `create-algo` command from your desired location inside your parent directory.
-You will then be prompted to chose Javascript or Typescript and whether or not to initialize git.
-If you are creating this directory as a stand alone directory then you may want to chose yes to initialize.
-If this is a subdirectory then I always choose no because the parent directory is the initialized repo and that's where we are now housing this new child directory.
+When you want to create a new boilerplate to solve a new challenge simply run the `create-algo` command from your desired location inside your directory.
+You will then be prompted to chose Javascript or Typescript.
+Then you will be prompted to name your new subdirectory.
+I usually give it the name of the challenge I am solving and maybe even the site it came from for reference.

-If you want to use Typescript you have two choices, you can either initially run `create-algo typescript --install` or you can just run `create-algo` and then run `npm install` after selecting through the prompts.
-Either way the Typescript dependencies will be installed.

-Your boilerplate consisting of a `package.json`, a `src` folder with an index file for your code, and a `.gitignore` will be installed in the directory of your choosing.
+Your boilerplate consisting of a `package.json`, an index file for your code, and a `.gitignore` will be installed.

 The `package.json` is bare bones and just provides you with the ability to run `test-algo` in the terminal to test your solution.